aicip/CSC/README.md

 * `RPRecog.m`: calculate the pattern recognition rate
 * `OTDelay.m`: calculate the delay time

-### Plot
+### Plotting
 * `plot_reconsturct.m`: show reconstruction of the input signals
 * `plot_endmembers.m`: show the endmembers learned from sparse coding
 * `plot_bar.m`: show the sparse coefficients

-## Run the demo
+## Run the Demo
 ```
 >> demo_FreqUnmixing_all
 ```

 ## Results
-### Performance metrics
+### Performance Metrics
-* **Detection accuracy (DA)**: ratio between the number of correctly detected root events/faults and the number of total root events/faults according to the ground truth
+* **Detection accuracy (DA)**: ratio between the number of correctly detected root events/faults and the number of total root events/faults according to the ground truth.

-* False alarm rate (FA): ratio between the number of detected root events/faults not actually happened and the total number of root events/faults according to the ground truth
+* **False alarm rate (FA)**: ratio between the number of detected root events/faults not actually happened and the total number of root events/faults according to the ground truth.

-* Root-pattern recognition rate (RPR): ratio between the number of correctly identified events (i.e., events with correct type of root-pattern) and the number of correctly detected events.
+* **Root-pattern recognition rate (RPR)**: ratio between the number of correctly identified events (i.e., events with the correct type of root-pattern) and the number of correctly detected events.

-* Occurrence time deviation (OTD): deviation between the detected occurrence time and the ground truth.
+* **Occurrence time deviation (OTD)**: deviation between the detected occurrence time and the ground truth.

-### Numerical Results
+### Experimental Results

-The CSC method results

  Event Case  |Total Case| DA(%) | FA(%) |RPR(%)|OTD(sec)|
 ------------ | ------------- | ------------ |------|-----|
 S1C | 144  | 100| 0 | 100|0.123|